 Section 16(a) of the Exchange Act requires our officers, directors and persons who own more than 10% of our common stock to file reports of ownership and changes in ownership with the SEC.
 These officers, directors and 10% stockholders are also required by SEC rules to furnish the Company with copies of all Section 16(a) reports they file.
-Based solely on a review of copies of Forms 3, 4 or 5 filed by the Company on behalf of its directors and officers or otherwise provided to the Company, the Company believes that during and with respect to the year ended December 31, 2018, its officers, directors and greater than 10% stockholders complied with all applicable Section 16(a) filing requirements, except that, due to a clerical oversight, a Form 3 for Scott Garber in connection with his appointment as General Counsel and Corporate Secretary of the Company was filed late on April 24, 2018, and a Form 4 reporting the purchase of shares of our common stock for Ryan Edone was filed late on November 16, 2018.
+Based solely on a review of copies of Forms 3, 4 or 5 filed by the Company on behalf of its directors and officers or otherwise provided to the Company, the Company believes that during and with respect to the year ended December 31, 2019, its officers, directors and greater than 10% stockholders complied with all applicable Section 16(a) filing requirements.